pfgithub/productgame/notes.md

   - we don't have to start with this, we can start as individual levels and then link stuff together
 - histograms (we'll want to validate solutions serverside probably. shouldn't be too hard)
+- [!] device must loop after the first cycle (the state after the second cycle must = the state after the first cycle)

 there are two layers